msalemor/azure-comosdb-for-developers/README.md

 ## Why Cosmos DB?

 - CosmosDB is the first globally distributed database that offers SLA on availability, throughput and latency.
-- If configured with geo-replication, CosmosDB can offer up to 99.999% availability.
-Furthermore, CosmosDB allows you to work with a number of APIs including SQL (formerly DocumentDB), MongoDB, Cassandra and Gremlin.
+- If configured with geo-replication, CosmosDB can offer up to 99.999% availability which can help to increase overall availability.
+- Furthermore, CosmosDB allows you to work with a number of APIs including SQL (formerly DocumentDB), MongoDB, Cassandra and Gremlin.
 - Cosmos DB can be configured with different consistency levels which are suitable for a number of scenarios.
 - Cosmos DB can be used both in hot storage and cold storage scenarios.
 - Cosmos DB servers most requests in under 10ms.
 It is so fast it can be used on globally distributted caching.